gauntface/gaunt.dev/content/resume.md

 [Firebase Cloud Messaging](https://firebase.google.com/products/cloud-messaging)
 Web SDK, which required adding support for service workers to the SDK, supporting long-terms plans in the API design and working with early access partners.
-- After its release, I became web platform lead for the Firebase API team, reviewing new API proposals.
+- After its release, I became web platform lead for the Firebase API team, reviewing new API proposals and participating in design reviews.

-<div class="c-job-role">Support & Advocacy</div>

-- When I first joined Google, I helped several launches, including the European launch of Google TV and Chromecast as well as the switch to a Chromium-based WebView in Android.
+<div class="c-job-subtitle__section">Chromium-based WebView in Android</div>

-- These launches required working with Engineers, producing educational content, working with key partners, and advocating with external communities.
+- Working with the engineering team, producing educational content, working with key partners in early access programs, advocating the change with external communities online and presenting at conferences.

 ### Future Platforms